omunroe-com/books-2/restructuredtext/restructuredtext.rst

 Field List
 ^^^^^^^^^^

-Field lists are actually two-column tables where each row has a header (field) in the first column and content (field body) in the second column:
+Field lists are actually two-column tables, where each row has a header (field) in the first column and content (field body) in the second column:

 .. code:: rst